AutodeskRoboticsLab/Mimic/mimic/rigs/rigs.md

 ### Rigs

+*Acquire your rigs from the latest release of Mimic.*

-Add your rigs to this directory using the following structure:
+If you decide to build your own rigs, add them to this directory using the following structure:

 ```
 |-- mimic